tale-toul/SingleNodeOpenshiftOnLibvirt/README.md

 ## Install and set up NGINX

-The playbook **rev_proxy.yaml** can be used to install and set up the NGINX reverse proxy automatically.
+The playbook **rev_proxy.yaml** can be used to install and set up the NGINX reverse proxy in the EC2 instance.

 A specific variable is used in this playbook: